kellylougheed/size-of-data/README.md

 Your work on this problem will be evaluated along three axes primarily.

-* Scope
-To what extent does your submission align with the requirements of the specification?
+* **Scope** - To what extent does your submission align with the requirements of the specification?

-* Correctness
-To what extent is your submission correct and free of factual errors?
+* **Correctness** - To what extent is your submission correct and free of factual errors?

-* Style
-To what extent is your submission readable (i.e., thoughtfully organized, coherent, words properly spelled)?
+* **Style** - To what extent is your submission readable (i.e., thoughtfully organized, coherent, words properly spelled)?